 Fall is the best time to establish new turfgrass and do most lawn chores.
 If you live in the North, cool-season grasses such as bluegrass, fescue, and ryegrass should be fertilized in early September and again in late October or early November to give a boost for earlier spring green-up.
 In the South, avoid fertilizing dormant warm-season grasses unless they have been overseeded with winter ryegrass.

-Peonies should always be planted or transplanted in the fall.
-Avoid planting them too deep -- no more than 2 inches above the bud on the root -- or they won't bloom.
+Perennials can also be planted in the fall, especially specimens with large root balls.
+If you have hostas in your yard, fall is an ideal time to divide and replant plant them.
+Peonies should also be planted or transplanted in the fall.
+Avoid planting them too deep—no more than 2 inches above the bud on the root—or they won't bloom.

 Chrysanthemums come into full glory by late summer and early fall, but it's not the ideal time to plant them.
 Garden mums do best when planted in spring so they get fully established before winter.
 Sadly, the big, beautiful pots of florist mums you can buy already in bloom at a garden center won't survive the winter if you plant them now.